TomekBekus02/BurgerApp/README.md

   - npm run dev      # Start the frontend
 <br><br>

-🔐 Access to Admin panel
+🔐 Access to Admin panel <br>
-1️⃣ By default after signing in your role is set to 'user' 2️⃣ To access to Admin panel, you have to change the user's role to "admin" in 'users' collection in MongoDB
+1️⃣ By default after signing in your role is set to 'user' <br>
+2️⃣ To access to Admin panel, you have to change the user's role to "admin" in 'users' collection in MongoDB <br>